RECOGNIZING

 - When someone exhibits inclusive behaviors, they use social power to include and build up others, bringing them into a group and making them feel welcome.[4]

-- Bullying and inclusion are behaviors based on a specific context: someone can engage in Bullying in one context yet be a target of Bullying in another.[4]
+- Bullying and inclusion are behaviors based on a specific context: someone can engage in bullying in one context yet be a target of bullying in another.[4]

 Scenarios